MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

  # <a name="End-And-Beginning-Thoughts"></a>End And Beginning Thoughts
  ## End Thoughts and Beginning Thoughts On User Learning Styles

- The following are end thoughts for this introductory section.
+ The following are end thoughts for this introductory file.
 They are beginning thoughts for a planned for evaluation of some productivity apps to follow.

 In using the model introduced above as a means of evaluating various productivity apps, it is assumed to be clear that every individual possess their own experiential learning style characteristics.
 I believe that any attempt to profile people as different types of learners is a dangerous mistake.
 Not only does all stereotyping have great potential to harm people, it ends up being a wasted effort.
 When individuals are targeted by organized groups using typology models the differences between individuals will, in the end, always end up being far more significant than the factors used to type them into categories.